 Here is a complete source code sample:

-To view the online demo presenting how to generate hierarchical grid in reality please follow
+To view a demo that shows how to generate hierarchical grid, please follow

 Column templates must be added in the Page_Init event handler, so that the template controls can be added to the ViewState.

-The code above result in the following grid:
+The code sample above results in the following grid: